Liusixin/arc4nix/README.md

  	1. Install ArcGIS Runtime Java SDK 10.2.4
 	2. Add `export ARCGISRUNTIMESDKJAVA_10_2_4=<ArcGIS_Runtime_Installation_folder>` environment variable to your shell environment if using Linux. *It is highly recommended `source init_sdk_java.sh` in `.bashrc` file*.
 ArcGIS Runtime Java SDK automatically sets it in Windows.
 	3. Clone me, then:
+		- Copy all jar files in ArcGIS Runtime Java SDK `sdk` folder to `RuntimeManager/lib`
 		- In `runtimemanager` folder, execute
 			```
 			$ sbt